phaniram05/Slowly-Changing-Dimensions-Data-Engineering/README.md

 # Slowly-Changing-Dimensions-Data-Engineering
-Implementation of Slowly Changing Dimensions in Snowflake
+Implementation of Slowly Changing Dimensions Type-II in Snowflake